Ferries Bali

 - Bali’s weather can influence ferry schedules, particularly during the rainy season (November to April), so it's always best to check the forecast and allow extra time for your journey.

-- Ferries traveling to Bali typically do not transport vehicles, but car rental services are widely available upon arrival for exploring the island.
+- Ferries traveling to Bali typically do not transport vehicles, but car and bike rental services are widely available upon arrival for exploring the island.
+On smaller islands, where cars are not allowed, you can typically get around on foot or by cidomo (horse-drawn carriages).

 - The local currency is the Indonesian rupiah.
 While card payments are widely accepted in urban areas, carrying cash when heading to smaller villages is a good idea.